gerbenjacobs/go-webshop-course/step4/README.md

 Alright, so first we need to go to `handler/handler.go` and add `Basket services.BasketService` to our `Dependencies` struct.

-This means we then need to go to `cmd/app/main.go` and supply it here as well.
+We then need to go to `cmd/app/main.go` and supply it here as well.
 Our `Handler` should now know about `BasketService` and we can call its methods in our API handlers.